 Erin Helyard has been acclaimed as an inspiring conductor, a virtuosic and expressive performer of the harpsichord and fortepiano, and as a lucid scholar who is passionate about promoting discourse between musicology and performance.

 Erin graduated in harpsichord performance from the Sydney Conservatorium of Music with first-class honours and the University Medal.
 He completed his Masters in fortepiano performance and a PhD in musicology with Tom Beghin at the Schulich School of Music, McGill University, Montreal.
-He was named the Westfield Concert Scholar (Cornell University) on fortepiano for 2009–10 and from 2003 to 2012 was a central member of Montreal’s award-winning Ensemble Caprice.
+He was named the Westfield Concert Scholar (Cornell University) on fortepiano for 2009–10, and from 2003 to 2012 was a core member of Montreal’s award-winning Ensemble Caprice.

-Erin duets in 19th-century repertoire on historical pianos with renowned Alkan exponent Stephanie McCallum and on fortepiano and harpsichord he has recently been described as ‘Australia’s most engaging soloist’ by Limelight magazine.
+Erin regularly collaborates with the Australian Chamber Orchestra, and duets in 19th-century repertoire on historical pianos with renowned Alkan exponent Stephanie McCallum.
+On fortepiano and harpsichord he was recently described as ‘Australia’s most engaging soloist’ by Limelight magazine.